[vc_row][vc_column][vc_single_image image=”57321″ img_size=”full”][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]

 War Medal and In Memoriam framing often includes many elements, to tell as large of a story as possible in a single frame.
 Common elements are a photo and a plaque.
 Also included can be anything from diaries and post-cards, to war medals, dog tags and badges.
 Other inclusions we’ve seen are parts of a uniform, or the mascot of a ship.
 Anything personal that relates to the story, enhances the framed story.

 In the situation you don’t have any photos, there are online, digital archives available.
 A quick search online will point you in the right direction.
 These archives have helped our customers find war service records and portraits of their war veteran.
 Replica war medals can also be sourced, to represent the awards given to the veteran.

-At Frames NOW, our picture framers will always guide you on the best visual approach to the framing design.
+At Frames Now, our Framing Specialists will always guide you on the best visual approach to the framing design to suit your piece and your home.
 Often neutral colours are used, which represent the armed service a veteran was a part of.
 For example, dark blue is often present in Navy memorabilia, beige colours for the Army, and light blues for Air Force.